https://www.adamhuntideas.com/

 Stranded in Taiwan during the pandemic, Hunt was struck with an idea to transform a forgotten space in an old alleyway near Taiwan’s historic fish markets into something entirely unique: Bad Mama Keelung, a bar crafted from an abandoned fishing boat and situated near a temple dedicated to the powerful goddess Mazu, patron saint of seafarers.

-Without a plan, Hunt’s interior design began to form from the detritus of Taiwan’s coastline, a makeshift “supply store” filled with beach wood, rope, and rusty metal.
-And while design often starts on a blueprint, for Hunt, it unfolded with each salvaged piece he found.
+Without a plan, Adam and Gemma’s interior design began to form from the detritus of Taiwan’s coastline, a makeshift “supply store” filled with beach wood, rope, and rusty metal.
+While design often starts on a blueprint, for them, it unfolded with each salvaged piece they found.

 “Anyone can have a crazy idea, but you need to be a little mad to believe in it,” Hunt explains.
-Guided by this spirit, he and his team spent months scouring his family’s fishing village, collecting driftwood, plastic toys, and net floats to fill Bad Mama’s eclectic interior.
+Guided by this spirit, Gemma, Adam, and their team spent months scouring the fishing village, collecting driftwood, plastic toys, and net floats to fill Bad Mama’s eclectic interior.
 “It’s a steampunk work of art,” Hunt says with pride.
 This bar isn’t just a bar; it’s a living, breathing testament to sustainability’s creative potential.

 The bar counter is an eye-catching mosaic of beachcombed plastics and discarded treasures—a leg from a toy Barbie next to lightbulbs and baseballs—an intricate collage that tells the story of its recycled origins.
 Antique frames with portraits of “Bad Mamas” adorn the walls, honoring the legacy of strong women like Mazu, while an old oil drum table features Betel Nut Girl packaging, remnants from the bustling fish market next door.